jamesbriant/jamesbriant.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 I am a PhD student in the Department of Statistical Science at UCL.
-Under the supervision of [Prof. Serge Guillas](https://www.ucl.ac.uk/statistics/people/sergeguillas) and in partnership with the [UK Met Office](https://www.metoffice.gov.uk) I research Gaussian Process emulation of weather and climate models.
+Under the supervision of [Prof. Serge Guillas](https://www.ucl.ac.uk/statistics/people/sergeguillas) and in partnership with the [UK Met Office](https://www.metoffice.gov.uk) I research Gaussian Process emulation of weather and climate models and Bayesian Calibration procedures for large simulation models.
 The goal is to develop tools for calibrating the next generation of [exascale simulation models](https://www.metoffice.gov.uk/research/approach/modelling-systems/lfric).
 {style="text-align: justify;"}